Failure-Analysis-Metadata-Header/fa-metadata-schema/readme.md

 - my_example_image.json

 ## JSON Header Workflow

+The Standardized FA JSON Header is used for image meta data storage and can be used as a transfer file to exchange the meta data between different tools in a workflow.
+In the following an exemplary workflow is illustrated between a scanning acoustic microscope (tool A) and focused ion beam (tool B) using the JSON Header together with the Universal Sample Holder:

+- A Flip Chip (such as one illustrated in the images below) is analyzed after a thermal stress test which induces delaminations between the solder bumps and the interconnection layer of the die.

 The JSON Header can be used for general image metadata storage and to transfer this metadata between different tools.
 An exemplary workflow could look like the following: